-I would like to thank Matthew J. Rapaport of Thrower and Tim Valentine of Sticking Point for their permission to use pictures from their pages.
+I would like to thank Matthew J. Rapaport of Thrower and Tim Valentine of Sticking Point for creating the first knife throwing websites on the Internet.

 At "throwing.it" you will find all kinds of news and interesting or funny finds around the sport of (knife-) throwing.
 People from all over the world collaborate to share their most interesting finds.
-(We help, too.)
+(We publish there, too.)

 The club promotes the sport of knife- and axe-throwing and facilitates the communication between throwers in Europe.
 Most members come from Germany or France at the moment.
 Various throwing-related topics are discussed via the website and mailing lists, for example how to organise contests.

 These pages by Matthew J. Rapaport offer a wide range of information concerning the throwing of weapons.
-The focus is on throwing knives, but you also find information on atlatls, spears, bolas...
-Besides, Matthew provides a nice view on the US-American knife throwing associations and their competitions.
+The focus is on throwing knives, but you also find information on atlatls or slings.
 Thrower is about the oldest knife throwing destination on the web.

 Tim Valentine created a page with a nice layout.
 Among other things, you will find short and illustrated instructions on how to throw in professional- and sport-style, a knife museum, and again information on the different US-American throwing associations.